jggatc/pelican-bootstrap-evo/README.md

 Set `SITENAME` to allow for `SITENAME - SITESUBTITLE` in navbar.
 The feature is determined by `SITENAME_WITH_SITESUBTITLE`.
 The separator can be set with `SITENAME_WITH_SITESUBTITLE_SEP`.

+### Base tag URL

+When `baseurl` metadata key is set in an article or page, a `<base>` tag with the `baseurl` is inserted in `<head>`.
+If set, the base URL will be the root for all relative URL.
+An instance where this functionality is of use is with a JavaScript app that loads assets from a relative URL of the app URL, that can be defined as `:baseurl: app/`.

 ## Usage

 This theme honors the following standard Pelican settings: